-The Azores are a collection of nine islands in the Atlantic Ocean.
-They feature acres of wild jungle, steamy hot springs, cascading waterfalls, and mind blowing coastal hikes and black sand beaches.
-Here are 22 of the best things to do in the Azores.
+The Azores are a collection of nine islands out in the Atlantic Ocean.
+They feature acres of wild jungle, steamy hot springs, cascading waterfalls, mind blowing coastal hikes, and black sand beaches.
+Here are 20 of the best things to do in the Azores.

 Where to stay in the Azores

-We stayed at the Azoris Royal Garden and it turned out to be even better than expected.
+We stayed at the Azoris Royal Garden Hotel; it turned out to be even better than expected.
 In fact, I loved it!
-Highly recommend staying here.
-The location was great – very central to everything we wanted to see.
+The location was great.
+It was central to everything we wanted to see.
 We didn’t want to be stuck on one side of the island.
-Book here.

-To see all the hotel prices in Ponta Delgada.
 Ponta Delgada is the main city on Sao Miguel Island and where we recommend staying if you are visiting.
-See the map below for accommodation.
+Check availability here to see hotel prices in Ponta Delgada.
+See the map below for additional detail.

 1. Ponta do Sossego

 Ponta Do Sossego is a beautiful botanical garden as well as a lookout point on Sao Miguel island.
 It is a 2 hour drive from Ponta Delgada.
-It is located in the Northeast end of the island and is undoubtedly, worth the trip.
+It is located in the Northeast part of the island and is undoubtedly worth the trip.

 If you are into cliffside roads and mind blowing views (who isn’t?), the 2 hour drive won’t bother you one bit.

 Since Ponta do Sossego is pretty isolated from the rest of the island few visitors make their way out there.
-The area is so big that even if a few tour buses stop there throughout the day you will hardly notice them.
+The area is so big that even if a few tour buses stop there you will hardly notice them.

 2. Lagoa Do Congro

 Want to experience a peaceful hike and a beautiful green lake?
 Lagoa Do Congro is it!
-Located on Sao Miguel island.
+It is located on Sao Miguel island.
 The parking lot is right next to trail head which is easy to follow.
-It is an easy hike down to the lake (about 10-20min).
-Short walk through the forrest to get there.
+It is an easy hike through a forest to get to the lake (about 10-20min).

 3. Mosteiros, São Miguel

 Mosteiros is a small town in the Azores.
-The town of Mosteiros itself is tiny with a population of just over 1,000 people.
+The town of Mosteiros itself only has a population of just over 1,000 people.

 In comparison, Ponta Delgada – the largest city on the island of Sao Miguel – has a population of around 70,000 people.
-It is so small that it is often overlooked by tourists and very little information can even be found online about this place.
+It is so small that it is often overlooked by tourists and very little information can even be found online.

 What is there to see in the town of Mosteiros?
-For starters, Mosteiros Beach was my favorite beach we visited on Sao Miguel island.
-And because it is unknown, we had the entire beach and surrounding area to ourselves.
+For starters, Mosteiros Beach was my favorite beach on Sao Miguel island.
+Likely because it is unknown, we had the entire beach and surrounding area to ourselves.